emanumarqu/pong_js_leapmotion/README.md

 # pong_js_leapmotion

+A game of pong.

-A game of pong for use with the leap motion controller.
+Goal: To play game with the leap motion controller.